Human rights in Ethiopia: Other violence in Gedeo and neighboring Woredas

 Ethnic violence in the south between Oromo, the largest ethnic group in the country, and the Gedeo and, in the east, between the Oromo and the Somalis led to Ethiopia having the largest number of people to flee their homes in the world in 2018.
 About 1.4 million refugees fled their homes in Ethiopia in 2018.
 The largest number were from the Gedeo–Oromo clashes, where about 800,000 mostly ethnic Gedeos fled the district of West Guji in Oromia, a higher number and over a shorter period of time, than occurred at the height of Myanmar's Rohingya crisis the year before.
 The government pressures the refugees to return to their homes even though they fear for their lives, often by denying refugees access to humanitarian aid.

 The violence against the Anuak people in Gambela

-The Ethiopian government relocated forcibly ca 70,000 indigenous people from the Gambela Region between 2010 and January 2012 to new villages that lack adequate food, farmland, healthcare, and educational facilities.
-State security forces threatened, assaulted, and arbitrarily arrested villagers who resisted the transfers.
+Gambela Region has a population of 307,000, mainly indigenous Anuak and Nuer.
+Its richly fertile soil has attracted foreign and domestic investors who have leased large tracts of land at favorable prices.
 From 2008 through January 2011, Ethiopia leased out at least 3.6 million hectares of land, an area the size of the Netherlands.
 An additional 2.1 million hectares of land is available through the federal government's land bank for agricultural investment.
 In Gambella, 42 percent of the land is marketed for investors.
-Gambela Region has a population of 307,000, mainly indigenous Anuak and Nuer.
-Its richly fertile soil has attracted foreign and domestic investors who have leased large tracts of land at favourable prices.
+A similar 2012 report by Human Rights Watch also describes the Ethiopian government's 2010–2011 villagization program in Gambela, with plans to carry out similar resettlements in other regions.

+In 2013, the Oakland Institute released a report accusing the Ethiopian government of forcing the relocation of "hundreds of thousands of indigenous people from their lands" in the Gambela Region.
+According to several reports by the organization, those who refused were the subject of a variety of intimidation techniques including physical and sexual abuse, which sometimes led to deaths.

+The Ethiopian government has denied the accusations of land grabbing and instead pointed to the positive trajectory of the country's economy as evidence of the development program's benefits.

+LGBT rights

+Homosexual acts are illegal in Ethiopia.
+According to Criminal Code Article 629, same-sex activity is punished up to 15 years to life in prison.
+Ethiopia has been a socially conservative country.
+The majority of people are hostile towards LGBT people and persecution is commonplace on the grounds of religious and societal norms.
+Homosexuality came to light in the country after the failed 2008 appeal to the Council of Ministers, and the LGBT scene began to thrive slightly in major metropolitan locations, such as Addis Ababa.
+Some notable hotels like Sheraton Addis and Hilton Hotel became hotbeds of accusations for alleged lobbying.